brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 }
 ```

-The example above has too much dependencies in its constructor.
-It has to many links to the rest of the application.
-When you persue this kind of design it might end up looking like this: (The REST stands for restful services, so these are just the HTTP blocks)
+The example above has too many dependencies in its constructor.
+It has too many links to the rest of the application.
+When you pursue this kind of design it might end up looking like this (REST stands for restful services, so these are just the HTTP blocks):

 ![Abstraction step1](scalableng2architecture/abstraction_step1.png)

-This is starting to look like a spaghetti, where everything is really tightly coupled.
+This is starting to look like spaghetti code, where everything is really tightly coupled.
 An abstraction layer could really help us here.
 In the example below we can see that the presentation layer is completely decoupled and the abstraction layer delegates everything.

 ![Abstraction step2](scalableng2architecture/abstraction_step2.png)